On the Tree Structure of Orderings and Valuations on Rings: On the Tree Structure of Special and Manis Quasi-Orderings

-Analogously, we can prove the same theorem for the set of all Manis quasi-orderings on $R.$ It is an improvement over Corollary \ref{forest} in the sense that for special quasi-orderings, the partition into tree comes naturally.
-Recall that in the corollary, the partial ordering $\leq'$ somewhat artificially forced the supports to be equal.
+The Theorems \ref{subtree} and \ref{subtree2} are an improvement over Corollary \ref{forest} in the sense that for special and Manis quasi-orderings the partition into the rooted trees $\mathcal{Q}_{\mathfrak{q}}^S(R),$ respectively $\mathcal{Q}_{\mathfrak{q}}^M(R),$ comes naturally.
+Recall that in the said corollary, the partial ordering $\leq'$ artificially enforced the supports to be equal.